top of page

 Healthy AL Communities is a program designed to empower cities and towns across Alabama to prioritize the health and well-being of their residents through strategic environmental, policy, and system changes.
 The initiative provides community leaders with essential resources, education, and technical assistance to implement meaningful health improvements.

-The City of Helena received the first Alabama Healthy Community designation in November 2024.
+The City of Saraland received the second Healthy Community designation in November 2025.

 How to Get Involved